imanebel-1/CPU-Air-Temperature-Dashboard/README.md

-Welcome to Dashboard Using Public Temperature Data for CPU and Air Temperature
+Welcome to My Dashboard Using Public Temperature Data for CPU and Air Temperature